vgvassilev/clad/docs/userDocs/source/user/reference.rst

       Calls the generated derivative.
 The arguments are the ones the original function takes, followed by the ones the derivative adds -- a pointer or reference per differentiated parameter in reverse mode, the result matrix in Hessian and Jacobian mode.
-Each mode's section above shows the shape.
+Each mode's entry below shows the shape.

       For the derivative of a member function, the object to call it on comes first, unless :cpp:func:`setObject` has already supplied one.